OSS 117 Mission for a Killer: Plot

 Secret Agent OSS 117, Colonel Hubert Bonisseur de La Bath (Frederick Stafford) has his Alpine ski holiday interrupted to receive a briefing on a series of suicide attacks performed by trusted assistants of their targets that they blow up with themselves.
 Using the cover of a journalist named Hubert Delacroix, de La Bath flies to Brazil to meet his contact Thomas Ellis (Claude Carliez) who believes the killers have been drugged and hypnotised to perform their assassinations.

 At Rio de Janeiro, de La Bath is paged over the airport loudspeaker system by a woman who identifies herself as Consuela Moroni (Perrette Pradier), Ellis's assistant.
 Noticing his being watched by two men who photograph him and Consuela's paging of him over the loudspeaker as a serious breach of secret agent protocol, de La Bath is suspicious.
 As Consuela takes him to a dockyard to meet Ellis, de La Bath takes the keys out of the car and leaves Consuela inside.
 His instincts are proved correct when he's attacked by three thugs, one who uses bolas as a weapon against him.
 De La Bath defeats the assassins with martial arts and their own bolas.
 Seeing the same two men from the airport watching him from a car, he uses a forklift truck to lift their car into the air.
 Consuela has vanished, but de La Bath has her car and drives to his hotel.

 On a car radio he hears that Ellis has been in a serious car accident and hospitalised.
 As he visits the hospital to see Ellis, he meets Anna-Maria (Mylène Demongeot).
 She flew Ellis to the hospital after his automobile accident outside her ranch in Bahia.
 An assassin disguised as a Doctor shoots Ellis on the operating table as well as some of the medical staff before OSS 117 throws him out of a window.

 Anna-Maria gives OSS 117 Ellis's wallet that contains his address as well as a key ring.
 He takes Anna-Maria to her house in Rio where she is being watched.
-Visiting Ellis's address he meets the real Consuela (Annie Anderson) who knows little except that she fears for her life and doesn't have the key to Ellis's safe, however she arranges a meeting the next day with Ellis's associate in Rio near the Christ the Redeemer of the Andes statue.
+Visiting Ellis's address he meets the real Consuela (Annie Anderson) who knows little except that she fears for her life and doesn't have the key to Ellis's safe, however she arranges a meeting the next day with Ellis's associate in Rio near the Christ the Redeemer statue.